 If you asked me where is the best diving in the world, I would say Indonesia every time, especially Raja Ampat, it's the diving capital of the world!
 If you’ve never been you are seriously missing out!
 With so many islands to choose from, you will be spoilt for choice!
 In this guide you'll find out how to get to Raja Ampat, the best time to go, what marine life you can see and all about my hilarious diving encounter with a Hollywood star!

-Raja Ampat is famous for its diverse scuba diving, truly spoiled me as a diver!
-As soon as I hit the water and saw my first hairy orangutan crab with piercing red eyes, followed by the pea-sized pink frogfish, I knew I was hooked to this Indonesian paradise forever!
+Raja Ampat is famous for its diverse scuba diving and truly spoiled me as a diver!
+The moment I dived below the surface I knew I was hooked to this Indonesian paradise forever!

 From wall dives to drop-offs and even the odd muck dive (black sand), Raja Ampat offers something for everyone.
 The crystal clear waters expose the stunning coral reefs which are bursting with life and some of the healthiest I have ever seen!